xycoord/xycoord.github.io/_posts/2025-11-10-Baselines-Actor-Critic-GAE.md

 ---
 layout: post
 title: "Deep RL: Baselines, Actor-Critic and GAE"
+description: This post explores how baselines, actor-critic methods, and Generalised Advantage Estimation (GAE) reduce variance in deep RL.
 ---

 A central challenge in deep RL is the high variance in gradient estimates, leading to unstable training and poor sample efficiency.
 This blog post explores how baselines, actor-critic methods, and Generalised Advantage Estimation (GAE) tackle this problem.